ucsf-wynton/wynton-website-hpc/docs/howto/bash.md

 ## The Bash startup process

 Unless you have explicitly requested to use a different shell than Bash, you will be running a Bash shell when you log onto any of {{ site.cluster.name }}'s machines.
-You can see confirm this by looking at the value of the `SHELL` environment variable;
+You can confirm this by looking at the value of the `SHELL` environment variable;

 <!-- code-block label="bash-SHELL" -->
 ```sh